microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/src/demo-raft/README.md

 - [Gorilla project home](https://aka.ms/gorilla-home): Large Language Model Connected with Massive APIs
 - [RAFT Github project](https://aka.ms/raft-repo)

-## Getting started / Provisioning Azure AI infrastructure
+## Getting started

 The infrastructure for Zava's RAFT project is fully provisioned using the Azure Developer CLI ([AZD](https://aka.ms/c/learn/azd)).
 AZD simplifies the deployment process by automating the setup of all required Azure resources, ensuring that you can get started with minimal configuration.
 This approach allows you to focus on the core aspects of RAFT fine-tuning for improving Cora's RAG capabilities, while AZD handles the complexities of cloud resource management behind the scenes.
-By leveraging AZD, the project maintains a consistent and reproducible environment, making it easier to collaborate and scale.

 The easiest is to open the project in Codespaces (or in VS Code Dev Container locally).
 It comes with azd included.